MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 1. Ensure **Bash** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-#### Task 2: Use the existed resource group and an Azure managed disk by using Azure CLI
+#### Task 2: Use the existing resource group and an Azure managed disk by using Azure CLI

 In this task, you will create a resource group and an Azure managed disk by using Azure CLI session within Cloud Shell.